1878 - 1957

 Given his earlier training and work as a church musician, Summer used the new organ to create a more dignified worship tradition, one that would be continued by Harold Hannum, his successor, and subsequent EMC and AU organists, including Verne Kelsey, Warren Becker, Linda Mack, Kenneth Logan, and others.
 His convictions about the power of music were reflected in a quotation with which he closed a talk given near the end of his time at EMC: "Music washes away from the soul the dust of everyday life."3

-The Summerses resided in Berrien Springs, Michigan, after leaving EMC and eventually moved to Sacramento, California.
-His composition, Rustic Suite, was performed by the Sacramento Philharmonic Orchestra three years before his death, at age 79.
-His wife died three years later.
+The Summerses resided near the school where he continued to give lesson part-time after retirement and in Benton Harbor, Michigan, where he also taught voice and piano, beginning in 1929.
+They eventually moved to Sacramento, California in the 1940s.
+His composition, Rustic Suite, was performed by the Sacramento Philharmonic Orchestra three years before his death on September 8, 1957, at age 79.
+Fanchon died on March 29, 1960, at age 90.

 1 BCMC was one of several music schools in Chicago at the time and although it claimed to be one of America's leading musical institutions, it was in the shadow of other more well-known schools such as the Chicago Academy of Music (later known as the Chicago Musical College, now part of Roosevelt University) and The Sherwood Music School.